 Discounted AUA Annual Meeting Registration

-Active and Associate members enjoy a discount of up to $700 on registration to AUA’s Annual Meeting, the largest gathering of urologists and urology health care professionals in the world.
-Learn More
+Active and Associate members save hundreds on registration to AUA’s Annual Meeting, the largest gathering of urologists and urology health care professionals in the world.

 Active and Associate Membership Eligibility and Requirements